Barto670/Add-program-to-regedit-as-an-executable-program-using-.bat/README.md

 2) Replace 'PROGRAMNAMEHERE' with the name of your program

-The bat files create the following:
+The bat files create the following in regedit (Registry Editor):

 -Whole tree view-